-Women Taking Over The Sheds?
+Women Taking Over Metal Sheds?

-DIY is seen as being a male obsession but more and more women are turning to this activity to save money, to ensure that job gets down and for the satisfaction it can give them.
-From my own child hood back in the 60’s it was my mum who did the decorating around the house as my dad ran his butchers job.
-Although we had a garden shed, which was a concrete shed in those days in our council house, I don’t think my Dad knew what it was for.
+DIY is seen as being a male obsession, but more and more women are turning to this activity to save money, to ensure that job gets down and for the satisfaction, it can give them.
+From my childhood back in the ’60s, it was my mum who did the decorating around the house as my Dad ran his butcher’s shop.
+Although we had a garden shed, a concrete shed in those days in our council house.
+I don’t think my Dad knew what it was for.
 I think that was his excuse.
 I think that metal sheds are a great choice, certainly when close to the house.
 Nowadays concrete sheds, available from this website, are becoming more popular as they are much stronger than the standard inexpensive metal sheds but can be somewhat more expensive.
 They are also far better than the cheap feather edge or overlap sheds sold for a few hundred pounds on the web these days.
 These types of buildings are also used as secure motorbike sheds or cycle storage where they excel.

 With 15 B&Q centres around the country where these classes take place and, following this success, they have introduced Kids Can Do It courses as well.
-The top courses are plastering (which I have no idea about and would not try), wall tiling, changing taps and wallpaper hanging.
+The top courses are plastering (which I have no idea about and would not try), wall tiling, changing taps, and wallpaper hanging.

-Tesco also reported an increase of 300% in women buying home improvement items such as paint brushes etc. over the past decade.
+Tesco also reported an increase of 300% in women buying home improvement items such as paintbrushes etc. over the past decade.
 The figures have raised from 20% in 2000 to 60% nowadays.
 And the reason for this appears to be the recession where there is less money to be spent on home improvements.